JoeMei0603/Master-Thesis-Joel-Meier/README.md

 - The most relevant plots used in the thesis
 - This README file and a requirements.txt file to help install libraries and provie guidance
 - The mid-term and final presentation slides
+- The Wireshark extraction profile used for capturing the datasets

 ### **The code sections which actually run code and perform an action are commented at the top of the respective code box in the Juypter notebooks with: "Code Field X"**